 Interesting that the number one theme was yelling.
 According to the authors, when coaches yelled, the kids shut off.
 The young athletes were much more attentive when their coaches spoke - and refrained from barking.
 So talk to the athlete.
 Ask them what’s wrong.
 Why isn’t the drill working out?
 Do they need more time?
 Is it too complex?
 If you have a good rapport with the player, they’ll tell you what’s bothering them and it’ll help you make a more informed decision.

 I’ve noticed that many players just don’t know what’s expected of them.
 Did you explain the drill?
 Maybe we need to make things more clear.
 And ask them to explain it back to us.
 Some players may not want to know all the nitty gritty details...but knowing the aim of a drill is a must.
 I’ll give you an example.
 I was watching players performing the Spanish drill.
 They were running balls down with poor set-up, sloppy mechanics, zero recoveries etc. And these were some of the top U18 players in the country.
 Afterwards, I asked what they were working on.
 They said footwork.
 Ok……but what specifically, I asked.
 They didn’t know.
 That doesn’t sound like a group of players that know the aim of their practice.
-Here’s a video of Novak doing a similar drill - I’m sure he knows what he’s working on - from the looks of it, early set-up (a more specific definition of ‘footwork’) , control over the direction of the ball...and even sport-specific work capacity (just to name a few).
+Here’s a video of Sharapova performing some pre-tournament drills - I’m sure she knows what she’s working on - from the looks of it, early set-up (a more specific definition of ‘footwork’) , control over the direction of the ball...and even sport-specific work capacity (just to name a few).

 Do you really want to punish a kid with fitness for not completing a drill?
 Will this make them more likely to complete the drill?
 Want to punish them?
 Make them do the drill UNTIL it’s complete.
 Whether it takes 20 minutes or 2 hours.

 Some athletes absolutely hate a particular drill.
-But we all know there are a million and one ways to get the job done...perhaps it’s on us as coaches to find those alternative ways.
+But as coaches, we know there's a million and one ways to get the job done...perhaps it’s on us to find those alternative ways.
 And just like any form of training, whether that be on the court or in the weight room, we can’t forget about regressions.
 Some drills may be too demanding, or the player just isn’t ready for the technical progression we’ve set out.
-We may have to regress to the level they can be challenged but still have a sense of self-discovery and success.
+We may have to regress to the level where they can be challenged but still have a sense of self-discovery and success.
 Think about it...how many times have you tried to drastically change your grip just to find yourself back at square one a couple weeks down the road.
-Changes happen slowly, whether that’s a technical change like turning a player’s grip over, or making changes to a player’s physiology.
+Change happen slowly, whether that’s a technical change like turning a player’s grip over, or making change in a player's psychology.

-If you’re having trouble getting through to a young player, try to connect in ways they are more comfortable with.
-Here’s what worked very well for me.
-I created a Facebook group for our academy (players and coaches only).
-It was a really successful platform for me to share programs, test results, tips, videos and more.
+If you’re having trouble getting through to a young player, try to connect in ways they're more comfortable with.
+Here’s what worked very well for me; I created a Facebook group for our academy (players and coaches only).
+It was a really successful platform for me to share progress, videos, programs, test results, tips and more.
 Most importantly, in their eyes, it made me more relatable.
 They would reach out in private messages with questions, concerns or general feedback.
-This also extended to the gym and tennis court.
-Almost overnight, they were more engaged...I believe it was because I tried to speak their language.
+This also extended to the tennis court.
+Almost overnight, they were more engaged...I believe it was because I made an attempt to speak their language.

 If all else fails, take away their practice altogether….and let them watch from the sidelines.
-I’ve seen sone very good coaches use this approach and it works wonders.
+I’ve seen some very good coaches use this approach with success.
 That’s what the players are there for, they want to play!
 Take away play and it makes them think.
 I’ve seen young athletes come back with more vigor, more attentiveness and a greater desire to do well.

 I’m not saying there isn’t a time to be firm with younger athletes.
 There are definite instances that firmness, through clear direction, will set a young athlete on the right path.
 But...there’s a big difference between being firm, and being cruel.

 It’s important to reiterate that today’s youth are different.
-Because of their reliance on technology based communication, they lack verbal skills.
+Because of their reliance on technology based communication, they often times lack verbal skills.
 It’s therefore important to find ways to communicate more effectively...perhaps through technological means.
-The last thing a coach wants, is for a player to associate practices in a negative light...fear is never a good motivator.
+The last thing a coach wants is for a player to associate practices in a negative light...fear is never a good motivator.

 Furthermore, adopting a coaching style that places the athlete’s needs ahead of our own, will cultivate an environment of openness and discussion - something I strongly believe every player coach relationship should have.

 So let’s leave the push-ups, jumps and sprints in the gym and off the court.
-We’ll gain more time coaching our players and less time making them suffer.
+We’ll gain more time coaching and developing our players and less time making them suffer & losing the love for the game.